Lennolium/bioBuddy/README.md

 <div align="center">
 First try to implement bioinformatics (search) algorithms.
-Programmed in Python 3.11.0 and following the PEP8 style guide.<br>
+Programmed in Python 3.11.0 and following the PEP8 style guide.
 Software architecture is based on the MVC pattern.
 Please report bugs and errors via <a href="https://github. com/Lennolium/GeneHound/issues">Issues</a> tab.